-We would love you to come and join our community, either as a permanent resident or for short stays respite care.
-Our Caring Centre is located on the lovely and well maintained grounds of the Inasmuch Retirement Village in Sussex Inlet.
-Our vibrant community has many activities to offer people from all walks of life who are in need of more caring and support as they continue their life’s journey.
-Our staff pride themselves on their talents, skills and expertise as well as ensuring that your care and support is the best possible that meets your individual needs and enables you to have quality of life.
+We would love you to come and join our community, either as a permanent resident or for short stay respite care in our newly renovated 40 bed facility where residents have spacious rooms with ensuite accomodation and also access to shared living, dining and courtyard recreational areas.
+Inlet Hostel is located on the lovely and well maintained grounds of the Inasmuch Retirement Village in Sussex Inlet.
+Our vibrant community has many activities to offer people from all walks of life who are in need of more caring and support as they continue their life's journey.
+Our staff pride themselves on their talents, skills and expertise as well as ensuring that your care and support is the best possible to meet your individual needs and enable you to have quality of life.

 As there is a waiting list, you will need to register your interest on the form below.

 Please note: if we have not answered a question in our Frequently Asked Questions, please ensure you ask one of our friendly staff.

 What Type of Respite Care do you Provide?

 The Hostel has 4 respite beds.
 We provide respite:

 - If you have been discharged from hospital and require more care prior to going home.

 - To give you and your carer a short break.

 - If your carer becomes ill, we can provide you respite until your carer is well again.

 - Your carer wants to take a holiday so they can come back refreshed, relaxed and tell you all their travel stories.